-Who is Trump's adviser, Kellyanne Conway? - CNN Video
+Who is Trump adviser Kellyanne Conway? - CNN Video

 MUST WATCH

-Who is Trump's adviser, Kellyanne Conway?
+Who is Trump adviser Kellyanne Conway?

-From Trump's campaign manager to Counselor to the President, Conway is definitely leaving her mark in the White House.
+From Donald Trump's campaign manager to counselor to the President, Conway is leaving her mark in the White House.
 Meet the President's adviser.

 Source: CNN